Interdisziplinäres Zentrum für Geschlechterforschung (IZFG)

 In 2022 (July-August 2022), I was a visiting scholar at the University of Westminster’s Center for the Study of Democracy.
 In 2019, I received the Swiss Government Excellence scholarship for one year (2019-2020) for conducting part of my doctoral research at University of Bern.
 In 2018, I received the Ford Foundation and Institute of Social Sciences Trust’s grant titled ‘Small Grant for feminist research’ – for developing a policy evaluation framework using feminist theories.

-I strongly advocate for postcolonial, decolonial, feminist, secular and anti-caste politics and have addressed this in my work (Dixit, 2023).
+I strongly advocate for intersectional, feminist, secular and anti-caste politics and have addressed this in my work (Dixit, 2023).
 This has also been the focus of two workshops I organised in 2023, with funding from the University of Bern, on decolonialities, postcolonialities and nationalist pasts, presents and futures.
-Together with Prof. Purtschert, I co-conduct the (ongoing) ‘intersectional feminist research colloquium’ – a platform for graduate scholars and early-mid career academics to present and discuss our research with a specific focus on intersectionality.
+Together with Prof. Purtschert, I co-conduct the (ongoing) intersectional feminist research colloquium’ – a platform for graduate scholars and early-mid career academics to present and discuss our research with a specific focus on intersectionality.

-In terms of teaching, I co-instructed ‘Feminist and postcolonial critiques of neoliberalism’, together with Prof. Purtschert in the fall of 2022.
+In terms of teaching, I was sole-instructor for the course ‘Power politics and poliicymaking’ (Spring 2024).
+I am co-instructing the course: Women’s political participation: An international overview of theory and policy (Spring 2025).
+I also co-instructed ‘Feminist and postcolonial critiques of neoliberalism’, together with Prof. Purtschert in the fall of 2022.
 I am also the co-conductor of the (ongoing and recurring) intersectional feminist research colloquium hosted together with Prof. Purtschert and have instructed the ‘gender medicine’ class held for the ethics week of medical resident training at the University hospital in Bern.

 Academic CV available for download: 23-11-2023 CV Dixit